chook81/microsoft-graph-docs/api-reference/beta/api/synchronization_post_jobs.md

-# Get synchronizationJob
+# Create synchronizationJob

-Retrieve existing job and its properties.
+Create new synchronization job with default synchronization schema.
+Job is created in disabled state.
+Call [Start job](synchronization_job_start.md) to start synchronization.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).